dalal76/Homework1/homework1.md

     ## 10 Dog     Lucy          337
     ## # … with 43 more rows

 \`5.
-What names are more common for cats than dogs?
-The ones above the line or the ones below the line?
+What names are more common for cats than dogs?The ones above the line or the ones below the line?

 Answer here Oliver and Lily (4 points)